 The Amarok has been around for almost ten years now and over the years has proven itself to be a very formidable contender in the 4 wheel drive Ute segment.
-This article will discuss the off-road capabilities of the Amarok and how it performs in sand.
+This article will discuss the off-road capabilities of the Amarok and how it performs in the sand.
 We will determine its strengths and weaknesses and ultimately decide if the Amarok can be branded as a proper 4 wheel drive or just a fancy leisure vehicle.
 Let’s dig in!

 So how do you drive the Amarok in Sand?
 The VW Amarok is a very capable sand driving vehicle with great low-down torque ideal for thick uneven sand.
 You need to make sure to disengage the off-road traction control and by pressing the 4-wheel drive button for 3 seconds.
 With the Off-road mode disengaged, it allows enough wheel spin to allow the Amarok to glide over thick sand and up steep beach dunes quite effortlessly.
 Tire pressure plays a vital role and 0.8 bar provides a long and wide enough footprint with the standard Amarok 17” AT tires.

 When the Amarok was launched, many were skeptical about the tiny two-liter engine and if it had enough steam for the dunes.
 Many said the traction control will hamper it in the sand and the two-liter won’t be able to rev high enough when climbing dunes.
 Engine reliability came under question by most journalists who were divided as to the durability and robustness of the new German vehicle.
 Some years have rolled on now and we are starting to see a different image immerging of the Amarok and how people in the 4-wheel drive world are viewing it.
-YouTube, forums and social media sites are filled with videos of Amarok’s performing great feats in sand dunes and other off-road challenges.
+YouTube, forums, and social media sites are filled with videos of Amarok’s performing great feats in sand dunes and other off-road challenges.
 I guess it had a point to prove and most Amarok owners are quite happy to oblige. *wink

 Amarok Sand driving ability

 When I first took this truck off-road, I had no idea what to expect.
-It is wider, taller, lower and longer than any 4 wheel drive Ute I have ever owned.
+It is wider, taller, lower, and longer than any 4 wheel drive Ute I have ever owned.
 It sure looked confident in its stance with its aggressive front grill and angry-looking headlights, but how did it fare in the sand?
 Well with 120 kilowatts on tap and 400 newton’s available to play with it was a cakewalk.
 The Amarok hardly flinched.
 I even went so far as to throw it in deeper softer sand to test its breaking point and where it starts to struggle, but the way the power is so effortlessly transferred to the wheels once the torque convertor has engaged it just plows through.
-One instance I had my rooftop tent, roof racks and 3 adult males with me and this didn’t seem to bother the Rok at all.
+In one instance I had my rooftop tent, roof racks, and 3 adult males with me and this didn’t seem to bother the Rok at all.

 The turbo lag could become more apparent if you are in 4H and allow the engine revs to drop below 1300.
 When in 4Lo and cruising in 3rd gear it’s always in boost and happy to cruise between 1500 and 2300 rpm through any sand conditions.
 Not once did I need to engage the rear diff lock.